abhiwand/atk/doc/source/intro.rst

 Working with graph representations can often be more intuitive and computationally efficient for data sets where the connections between data observations are more numerous and more important than the data points alone.
-The |TA| offers a representation of graph data as fully-scalable property graph objects with vertices, edges, and associated properties.
+The |PACKAGE| offers a representation of graph data as fully-scalable property graph objects with vertices, edges, and associated properties.
 The pipeline brings together into one workflow all the capabilities to create and analyze graph objects, including engineering features, linking data, performing rich traversal queries, and applying graph-based algorithms.
-Because data scientists often need to iterate analysis using both graph and frame representations (for example, applying a clustering algorithm to a vertex list with features developed using graph analytics), the |TA| provides the seamless ability to move between both data representations.
+Because data scientists often need to iterate analysis using both graph and frame representations (for example, applying a clustering algorithm to a vertex list with features developed using graph analytics), the |PACKAGE| provides the seamless ability to move between both data representations.